First Principles

 HWAI metrics

 People can participate and contribute, even if they consider themselves to represent a picture of mental health.
 Especially if they represent a picture of mental health.
-And for the record, it's wrong to think of these as "conditions", "disorders", or "diseases."
-(Not in a politically correct way, in a data-driven way).
-All of these things should be considered as distributions on a spectrum.
+(And for the record, it's wrong to think of these as "conditions", "disorders", or "diseases."
+(Not in a politically correct way, in a data-driven way - these things should be thought of as distributions on a spectrum, not all or nothing diagnoses.)

 So what exactly is the goal here?